tsnaik/hastebin-bot/README.md

 - Create a file named **.env** in the project root with content:
   ```
   TELEGRAM_TOKEN=<your-unique-token>
+  BOT_URL=https://b2c4a7b6.ngrok.io //replace this with your own URL
   ```
+  - Use [ngrok](https://ngrok.com/) for testing on local server and set its url as BOT_URL
   - You can also specify a port.
 Default is 5000
     ```
     PORT=3000